pic

 The function map can rapidly become unwieldy when dealing with complex functions or multiple arguments.
 This is where broadcasting comes into play, offering a more streamlined syntax.

 Next, we'll explore the concept of broadcasting in a step-by-step manner.
 First, we'll show how it applies to collections of equal size, covering both functions and operators.
-After this, we'll demonstrate that broadcasting accepts combinations of scalars and collections, even though it typically doesn't support operations with collections of different sizes.
-In such instances, the scalar is treated as a vector that matches the size of the corresponding collections.
+After this, we'll demonstrate that broadcasting combinations of scalars and collections, despite not supporting operations with collections of different sizes.
+In such cases, the scalar is treated as a vector that matches the size of the corresponding collections.

-Unlike other programming languages, broadcasting is an intrinsic feature of Julia and thereby applicable to any function or operator, including user-defined ones.
+Unlike other programming languages, broadcasting is an intrinsic feature of Julia.
+This means that broadcasting is applicable to any function or operator, including user-defined ones.

 Broadcasting Functions